Russia conflict separates GOP traditionalists from newcomers | Politics

 “I gotta be honest with you, I don't really care what happens to Ukraine one way or another,” J.D.
 Vance said in a podcast interview.
 “I'm sick of Joe Biden focusing on the border of a country I don't care about while he lets the border of his own country become a total war zone.”
 The divergent responses to Europe's most significant foreign policy crisis in generations reflects a divided — and rapidly changing — Republican Party.
 An old guard, largely centered in Washington, that has long warned of Russian aggression is confronting an ascendant generation of conservatives who openly question why the U.S. should care about Russia's moves at all.

-"Look, I think, Putin is as an autocrat.
-He's a bad guy," said American Conservative Union chairman Matt Schlapp.
-"And I think the sad thing is the Biden administration — they're not just projecting weakness, they're projecting befuddlement, confusion.
-And tyrants take advantage of that."
+The annual Conservative Political Action Conference that got underway in Florida on Thursday offered a preview of what's to come as leaders focused their ire on both President Joe Biden's handling of foreign policy and Putin's norm-breaking aggression.

+“We have a national leadership that I think at a certain point is probably criminally incompetent,'' said K.T.
+McFarland, the former deputy national security adviser under Trump.
+“They are unable to stop what Vladimir Putin is doing.”
+While slapping at the American president, she raised more serious concerns about Russia's leader.

+“My concern is it doesn't just stop with Ukraine.
+It goes on,” McFarland said.
+“Will he next threaten NATO?
+His lifelong objective has been to dismantle NATO, to separate the United States from Europe and to recreate the Soviet Union.”
 For now, those questioning why the U.S. should care about Ukrainian security remain a small, if highly influential and vocal segment of the conservative movement.
-Congressional Republicans, especially those in the Senate, have been largely united in speaking out against Russian aggression, with some like Sen. Tom Cotton of Arkansas advocating a more aggressive posture and calling Biden's response "timid" and "wholly unequal to this moment."
+Congressional Republicans, especially those in the Senate, have been largely united in speaking out against Russian aggression, with some like Sen. Tom Cotton of Arkansas advocating a more aggressive posture and calling Biden's response “timid” and “wholly unequal to this moment.”
 Almost all have become increasingly critical of Biden as tensions ramp up during a crucial midterm election year.

 Candace Owens, a prominent conservative commentator, has gone even further, openly parroting Putin's talking points.